 We performed a comparison between AutoSys Workload Automation and AWS Step Functions based on real PeerSpot user reviews.

-Find out in this report how the two Workload Automation solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."This solution has made my clients' workplaces a lot less labor-intensive."
+Find out in this report how the two Workload Automation solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The aggregator reporting utility which tells us our throughput in lag and latency."

 "It streamlines processing really well, so we're able to cut down on our processing times."